Sing Your Heart Out Choir

 The Sing Your Heart Out Choir is great on its own, or you can take part along with private (one-to-one) vocal tuition at the New School or with one of our vocal workshops.
 Although previous choir experience and music reading are not required, ideally new members will have taken some private voice/singing lessons or our Introducing Singing for Adults course before joining it.

-Second Term Choir Auditions
+Third Term Choir Auditions

 Students concurrently enrolled for private or group tuition at the New School receive a 50% discount off the Choir fee.